MESD/SettingsBundle/Resources/doc/index.md

 ###Install with composer:

-Add the repository to your projects composer.json
+Add the repository and bundle to your projects composer.json

 ``` json
 "repositories": [